-Youth organisations, sports clubs, non-profit organisations and schools organise a range of activities for young people.
-All City-run sports facilities, such as swimming pools, the ice rink, sports fields and halls and jogging tracks are either free or available for a small charge.
+Youth organisations, sports clubs, non-profit organisations, and schools organise a range of activities for young people.
+All City-run sports facilities, such as swimming pools, the ice rink, sports fields and halls, and jogging tracks are either free or available for a small charge.

 You can borrow books, records, and other materials from the library for a fixed period with a library card.
 To obtain a library card, you need to complete a registration form at the library and agree to adhere to the library rules and terms.
 Books in different languages located in the main library, for example, can also be borrowed through your local library.
 Library services in Finland are mostly free.
 Some services are provided for a small fee.

 During the weekends, many young people spend time with their friends in the city centre.
 Restaurants that serve alcohol only allow entry for people over 18 years of age.
 However, schools and youth centres organise discos for young people under 18.

 Youth Café Bysis is an alcohol- and drug-free meeting place for all young people under 18.
 It is a popular place where young people from different cultures and countries meet to play billiards and other games.
 Various clubs and events are also organised.
 For more details, please ask the café staff.
 All young people who are under the age of 18 and sober are welcome.

 There are 20 Youth centres in Oulu where all children and youngsters aged 7 to 17 are welcome.
 Check more details in Youth centres own websites (in Finnish).

 In Finland, by law, people under the age of 18 cannot purchase or possess alcohol or tobacco , and all substances classified as drugs are illegal.